Kishan Shah, MD

-Hello, my name is Memphis Diaz Garcia, and I am a new PGY II resident coming from Rutgers New Jersey Medical School.
+Hello, my name is Memphis Diaz Garcia, and I am a PGY-IV resident coming from Rutgers New Jersey Medical School.
 I was born in the Dominican Republic in the early 90's.
 My mother, older sister and I followed my father to the United States soon after, in the search for better opportunities.
 My father worked hard to get us into the "nicest" neighborhood possible in South Philadelphia.
 His hard work paid off, as I was able to spend the majority of my formative years in public "magnet" schools.
 This allowed me to put my foot in the door, propping it open to enter Brown University for my undergraduate education.
 It was there where I learned that I do not really like numbers so much as I liked talking with others, learning from their perspectives/experiences and applying those lenses to re-framing and communicating the world around me.
 Therefore, I ended up changing my concentration from pure/theoretical mathematics to anthropology.
 Through my concentration, I realized that the embarrassingly many hours I spent watching anime —which I still do— and talking to almost anyone was never a waste of time, there were always new lenses through which to view the world.
 Maybe this aspect of my undergraduate education was the reason why I gravitated towards psychiatry during my medical education.

 Sezai Ustun Aydin, MD